mohaids/sid/content/posts/bin-exp-ai-progress.md

 - [ ] making the llm return a logical plan + gdb commands, sending it to a helper llm to call `tool calls`. sending the results of the `tool calls` back to the master llm.
     - issue: the gdb execution part isn't quite working.
 - [ ] testing this whole process with a harder ctf to see if the plan it creates is logical, and the technical investigative path seems accurate
-    - issue: need to actually do it, lol.
+    - issue: did it, seems to work overall. however, would be greatly beneficial if source code is added.
 - [ ] implement pighidra into the mix.
     - issue: tried to integrate, but running into some issues. probably lower on the priority list to implement.

 **11.03.2025**
-Just pain - went down a rabbit hole in figuring out how a HTB challenge was solved, but realized all that time was wasted due to the binary, solver.py, or any other libc file was not included 😭
+Just pain - went down a rabbit hole in figuring out how a HTB challenge was solved, but realized all that time was wasted due to the binary, solver.py, or any other libc files was not included 😭

 Tried to understand another challenge, successfully did so.
 Took a while to create the .poc file.
 Tested it, it crashed, ran initial `crash context gathering` function.